davaya/openc2-jadn/jadn-v2.0.md

 * **Equivalence**:
     The relation between the meaning represented by two data values such that each logically implies the other.
-    Two data values are equivalent if and only if they are classified as instances of the same DataType and have the same logical value.
+    Two data values are equivalent if and only if they are classified as instances of the same datatype and have the same logical value.

-* **DataType (logical type, type)**:
+* **Class**:
+    A blueprint or template for creating objects within a process.
+    It defines the characteristics (datatype) and behaviors (functions or methods) that objects of that class will possess.

+* **Object**:
+    An instance of a class.

+* **Datatype (type)**:
     An abstract type that defines the meaning and essential content of a discrete data item used in computing independently of how it is represented for processing, communication or storage.
-    DataTypes are defined by and composed using an information modeling language.
-    Every DataType has a value space as defined in [XSD](#xsd) Part 2 Section 2.1 and a lexical space defined by a specified data format.

-* **Logical Value (information value)**:
+* **Logical Value (value)**:
-    An immutable instance of a DataType used for processing and comparison, specified by behavioral effect independently of programming languages and techniques.
+    An immutable instance of a datatype used within a process, specified by its semantics independently of programming languages and techniques.
-    Every logical value is a member of the value space of its DataType.
+    Every value is a member of the value space of its type.

-* **Data Value (document, message, artifact, lexical value, literal value)**:
+* **Literal (document, message, artifact)**:
-    An immutable instance of a DataType used for transmission or storage, consisting of a sequence of octets or characters in an external data format.
+    An immutable sequence of bytes or characters used outside a process for transmission or storage.
-    Every lexical value is a member of a lexical space of its DataType.
+    A literal is either a member of the lexical space of one or more types or it is not an instance of any type.
+Parsing a literal establishes its type and value, if any.

 * **Data Format**:
     Serialization rules that specify the media type (e.g., XML, JSON, CBOR, Protobuf), design goals (human readability, efficiency), and style preferences for data values in that format.
-    A data format defines a lexical space and a lexical mapping for each DataType.
+    A data format defines a lexical space and a lexical mapping for each datatype.

 * **Data Model**:
     A concrete schema that defines the structure and value constraints of serialized data.